afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 ---

-### 9.5.
-Routing issue:
+### ❌ Issue E - Routing issue:

+- **Symptom**:

-- **Symptom**: No pings from paris server get through to the PC-nomad & its private LAN `<private-LAN-pc-nomade>`
+No pings from paris server get through to the PC-nomad & its private LAN `<private-LAN-pc-nomade>`

-- **Cause**:
+- **Causes**:

-  - Incomplete  AllowedIPs (on server configuration), so server wireguard doesn't have a route to this subnet via its wireguard tunnel.
+1) Incomplete  AllowedIPs (on server configuration), so server wireguard doesn't have a route to this subnet via its wireguard tunnel.
 It just has a route to the host 10.9.3.100/32 (pc-nomade).

-  - No route  to the Paris private LAN from all other machines on the LAN except the client wireguard.
+2) No route  to the Paris private LAN from all other machines on the LAN except the client wireguard.

-- **Fixs**
+- **Solutions**:

-  - Extend the AllowedIPs on the server to include `<private-LAN-pc-nomade>`
+1) Extend the AllowedIPs on the server to include `10.177.104.102`

-  - Add NAT MASQUERADE rules on the wireguard client configuration, to avoid to add a route on each machine of the client LAN.
+2) Add NAT MASQUERADE rules on the wireguard client configuration, to avoid to add a route on each machine of the client LAN.
-    Goal : "For all traffic coming from the the VPN tunnel (10.9.3.0/24), the wireguard client replace its source address with the address assigned to the wlan interface wlp6s0 (172.20.10.5).
+= "For all traffic coming from the the VPN tunnel (10.9.3.0/24), the wireguard client replace its source address with the address assigned to the wlan interface wlp6s0 (172.20.10.5).
 ```text
 # NAT rule added when the client VPN starts up
 PostUp = iptables -t nat -A POSTROUTING -s 10.9.3.0/24 -o wlp6s0 -j MASQUERADE